EvgeniyJeka/Creditto/README.md

-4. SQL Writer: the component responsible for updating the data in MySQL DB.
+4. <b>SQL Writer</b>: the component responsible for updating the data in MySQL DB.

     Consumes: offers from 'Offers' Kafka topic, bids from 'Bids' Kafka topic, matches from 'Matches' Kafka topic.
     Inserts and updated data in MySQL DB.